All the Things You Never Cared to Know about Bret Whissel

 I have served on the Board of Governors of the Up With People International Alumni Association as the Information Services chairperson (in other words, the resident computer geek).
 The BoG is an extremely dedicated group of volunteers who strive to keep the connections among UWP alumni going strong.
 It has been a lot of fun (and a lot of work!), and an extraordinarily rewarding experience to meet other UWP alumni, some of whom have achieved amazing things for themselves and others.

 After having been a conferee for many years, I had an opportunity to serve on the faculty of the Montreat Worship and Music Conference in 2005.
 I had this opportunity because Eric Wall, the Conference Director that year, is a good friend who was in desperate need of someone with text-processing/music-typesetting computer skills (I used TeX and lilypond, by the way).
 That, and Eric thought it would be fun if Cindy Wendel and I could work together with the Children’s Choir.
 (Cindy was the director, and I was the accompanist.)
 It was an awe-provoking experience, and I was delighted to have been invited to work on the conference again in June 2006 with conference co-directors Andra and Brant Copeland.
+After another decade, someone thought I had been a conferee for too long, and I was invited to serve on the planning team of the conference in 2016 under the leadership of John Wright.
+It was truly a privilege to support that amazing faculty.
 The W&M conference is sponsored by the Presbyterian Association of Musicians.